Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Virgin Islands Passport Guide (Do You Need One to Go?)

 A passport is not required for US citizens to travel to the US Virgin Islands from the US mainland.
-International travelers, or US citizens entering from foreign destinations, will still need a passport to enter the USVI.
-Note that US travelers always need a passport to travel to the British Virgin Islands (BVI).
+International travelers, or US citizens entering from foreign destinations, however, will need a passport to enter the USVI.
+US travelers always need a passport to travel to the British Virgin Islands (BVI).

 - What is the Difference Between the US and the British Virgin Islands?